 Mrs J Fell

-Mr Spiers: teaching Soviet history at AS/A2 level and GCSE/KS3 history
+Mr Spiers: teaching European history at AS/A2 level and GCSE/KS3 history

 The aim of the history department is to augment the enthusiasm of learners through delivering history lessons in an innovative yet academic manner.
 The department wants to afford all students the opportunity to learn about fascinating developments relating to the past both in terms of British history and world history.

 Students follow the National Curriculum, which entails a narrative progression from the Norman Conquest through to developments in 20th century history.